zeroc-ice/ice/cpp/BuildInstructionsLinux.md

 # Building Ice for C++ on Linux

-This page describes the Ice source distribution, including information about compiler requirements, third-party dependencies, and instructions for building and testing the distribution.
+This file describes the Ice source distribution, including information about compiler requirements, third-party dependencies, and instructions for building and testing the distribution.
 If you prefer, you can install [binary packages][1] for supported platforms that contain pre-compiled libraries, executables, and